Rent safe and private dog parks hosted by locals

 Whining: What is your dog trying to say with their cries?

 Whining is a normal dog behavior.
-It’s most commonly seen in young canines, but because domestic dogs are neotenized compared to their wolf ancestors (a fancy word to say they retain juvenile traits into adulthood) it’s normal for our pets of all ages to whine on occasion.
+It’s most commonly seen in young canines—but because domestic dogs are neotenized compared to their wolf ancestors (a fancy word to say they retain juvenile traits into adulthood) it’s normal for our pets of all ages to whine on occasion.

-• in greeting or out of excitement
+• out of excitement

 • as an appeasement behavior

-• for attention or to express another need
+• for attention

-• to express a need or want
+• to express an unmet need

 • when they’re anxious (especially if left alone)